Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: A generators and relations description: Proof of Theorem

 \labell{sec4}

-By \S \ref{preface}, to complete the proof of Theorem \ref{ThNew} and prove Lemma \ref{lem:comb}, it is enough to give a generators and relations presentation of the equivariant cohomology modules in the minimal models, and describe the effect of an equivariant K\"ahler blowup on such a presentation.
+By \S \ref{preface}, to complete the proof of Theorem \ref{ThNew}, it is enough to give a generators and relations presentation of the equivariant cohomology algebras in the minimal models, and describe the effect of an equivariant K\"ahler blowup on such a presentation.

 \begin{noTitle} {\bf The case of circle actions that extend to toric actions.} A toric symplectic manifold yields a toric variety with fan defined by the moment map polytope.
 The equivariant cohomology of a toric variety $X$ is described by \cite[Proposition 2.1]{masuda}.
 The generators are the $H_{T}^{2}(X)$-classes